oroinc/documentation/admin_guide/integrations/outlook/create_lead_opp_case.rst

 With the help of the OroCRM for Outlook add-in side panel, you can create leads, opportunities and cases from Outlook based on email data, or manually, and sync the data back to your Oro application.

 .. image:: /admin_guide/img/outlook/CreateLOCOutlook.png
+   :alt: A path to the lead, opportunity, and case create button in the outlook application

 Create a Lead from Outlook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^